cazwacki/Map-Maker/README.md

 # Map Maker Project

-I created a 2D-game sprite-based map maker a couple years ago that allows you to save maps in progress and export finished maps as PNG image files.
+I created a 2D-game sprite-based map maker from scratch a couple years ago that allows you to save maps in progress and export finished maps as PNG image files.

 Features: